 Although designed for the return of irregular migrants as pre-removal centres, these are also used for the detention of undocumented asylum seekers who have crossed the border irregularly but were unable to apply for asylum before the Border Police officers and therefore apply for asylum only when they are already in the detention centres.
 The most common reason for these late asylum applications was the lack of 24-hour interpretation services for all languages at national borders.

-As regards short-term detention, which entered into force on 6 June 2018, the LARB foresees separate detention facilities for the purpose of this form of detention.
-However, short-term detention orders in 2020 have been implemented in the pre-removal detention centres.
+Regarding short-term detention, which entered into force on 6 June 2018, the LARB foresees separate detention facilities for the purpose of this form of detention.
+However, the few short-term detention orders issued in 2022 were implemented in the pre-removal detention centres.

 Asylum detention centres (“closed reception centres”)

 The law foresees the asylum detention under the responsibility of the SAR (see Grounds for Detention).
-The only operational centre at the moment is 3rd Block in Busmantsi, with 60 places.
+The only operational centre at the moment is the closed reception ward (ПЗТ) in Busmantsi detention centre, with 20 places.

 EASO, Stock taking report on the asylum situation in Bulgaria, March 2014, 3.2.
 Asylum Determination Procedure.